Home

 At the Middle Country Public Library in Centereach

-Our March monthly meeting is Wednesday, March 27, 6:30-9PM at the Middle Country Public Library in Centereach.
+Our April monthly meeting is Wednesday, April 24, 6:30-9PM at the Middle Country Public Library in Centereach.
 101 Eastwood Blvd., Centereach, NY 11720.
 We'll start in the 'lower meeting room'.
-The March meeting will be strictly in person as the topic does not lend itself well to Zoom.

 Radio Central Amateur Radio Club meetings are open to non-members as well as members.
 Anyone interested in Amateur Radio or wireless history is welcome to attend.
 You can find directions to the library here.